7-A-006: Maintenance Options

 A ship operating in sea area A-3 must have the following provisions for maintenance:

-Any two of the above
+Any two of these are required.

 Duplication of Equipment